e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  takes the bound check alone, because its stages read exclusively at real [ticks](#g-tick) in the [nominal](#g-nominal) world — a `Dual`-carrying [cell](#g-cell) exists only inside activations the discrete tier never runs in ([§12.4][s12-4]) — so a continuous producer feeding a discrete consumer is unconditionally legal; unscoped, the clause would reject every sensor → controller wire in the design.
+  takes the bound check alone, because its stages read exclusively at real [ticks](#g-tick) in the [nominal](#g-nominal) world — a `Dual`-carrying [cell](#g-cell) exists only inside activations the discrete tier never runs in ([§12.4][s12-4]) — so a continuous producer feeding a discrete consumer is unconditionally legal (row 167).
 The clause is also what gives the two [contract](#g-contract) sides their **failure asymmetry**: the input-side forgotten-`T` — the habitual `Float64` written at an entry whose consumer really promotes — fails at the *first nominal build*, at the wire, with both endpoints named,